COGS18/COGS18.github.io/_build/materials/17-APIs.md

 - **Final Project** due Wed 12/11 of finals week - 11:59 PM
     - For help debugging projects:
         - come to us with help for a specific function or single issue
-        - "Spagetti Code" will be hard for us to help you with
+        - "Spaghetti Code" will be hard for us to help you with
     - Planning Purposes: Prof Ellis will be out of the country Dec 5th - 12th

 ## The Plan